-City of Lincoln SNAP Grant
+City of Lincoln Spay/Neuter Assistance Program (SNAP) Grant

 By FieldHaven Feline Center

-FieldHaven provides the funds to spay and neuter cats by using local veterinarians and the Animal Spay and Neuter Clinic in Auburn, California.
+FieldHaven provides the funds to spay and neuter cats by using local veterinarians and the Animal Spay & Neuter Clinic in Auburn, California.
 Adult cats are also vaccinated for rabies.
 Residents assist with the logistics of getting eligible animals into the program.
 FieldHaven loans traps and cages while volunteers provide education on trapping and safe handling of the cats.
 When necessary, volunteers may also provide transportation to the veterinarian or clinic.

 FieldHaven’s shelter acts as a triage center, where cats can be dropped off for transportation and picked up for recovery.
 Assistance with recovery is provided on a space-available basis.
 While we encourage releasing the cats back into their familiar environment, we provide education and assistance on relocation to a safe area, such as a ranch or farm, when this is not possible.

-When an adoption-suitable cat comes through SNAP (not feral), FieldHaven provides education and assistance for rehoming the cat after spay or neuter surgery.
+When an adoption-suitable cat comes through SNAP (not feral), FieldHaven provides education, and assistance for rehoming the cat after spay or neuter surgery.